speechly/react-example-repo-filtering/TUTORIAL.md

   }
 }
 ```

+Here we use React's `useState` hook to create a couple of stateful variables for storing filtered results and last filters (since you can append them by saying "Show me all Go repos" first and then following up with "Sort by start").
+Every time we get new state of `segment` from the API, we call our `parseSegment` to parse the filters from it and then append those filters to the ones we've saved in the state.
+Then we also apply new filters to the list of repositories before passing them on to rendering.

 And that's it!
 Now you can go ahead and try it out yourself - you can filter the repos by language, apply some sorting order and reset the filters.